Donald Trump Jr., Ivanka Trump, And Eric Trump Could Be Targets In Mueller Russia Investigation

 Donald Trump’s children, Donald Trump Jr., Eric Trump, and Ivanka Trump, are all coming under closer scrutiny in the Trump Russia investigation.
 Both Eric Trump and Donald Trump Jr. reportedly noted Russia in the past as a source of money or connection to the Trump Organization business.
 Bloomberg Politics has drawn some further connections between Ivanka Trump and Donald Trump Jr. and Russian money deals related to the Trump Organization, in a column authored by a Donald Trump biographer Timothy O’Brien.

 Eric Trump also allegedly once told a reporter that Russia funded the Trump Organization during the Great Recession.
-He later walked back those statements saying the reporter had faulty recollection.
+He later walked back those statements saying the reporter had a faulty recollection.

-The National Law Journal reports that Robert Mueller the special prosecutor in the Trump Russia investigation has added an appellate specialist to his team of world class investigators.
+The National Law Journal reports that Robert Mueller the special prosecutor in the Trump Russia investigation has added an appellate specialist to his team of world-class investigators.
 It’s a move indicating Robert Mueller is gearing up for a lengthy fight that may include an appeals process.

 In addition to an appellate specialist, Robert Mueller also has a host of experts on his team of investigators that have career experience in money laundering and organized crime.

 The Washington Post recently noted that obstruction of justice is currently being investigated by Robert Mueller in the scope of the Trump Russia investigation.
-The New York Times has said that Robert Mueller is also looking at financial exchanges between Russians and off shore accounts that may be connected to Donald Trump.
+The New York Times has said that Robert Mueller is also looking at financial exchanges between Russians and offshore accounts that may be connected to Donald Trump.

 Fox News Politics reported that yesterday, Donald Trump called the Trump Russia investigation a “witch hunt” and also “ridiculous.”
 He said that Robert Mueller was stacking his team with Hillary Clinton supporters or people who worked with Hillary Clinton.
 He also expressed concern that former FBI Director James Comey and Robert Mueller were “very very good friends” and hoped Mueller would arrive at the right conclusion.